lwsmith35/SimpleWebCrawler/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Simple starting template to be refined as project is developed.
+A simple web crawler in C# microservices.

+Requirements:
+	Only crawl single domain, do not follow external links.
+	Output should present a Site Outline / Map.
+	System should be able to be built, tested, and executable.

+Time constraint decisions:
+	Uses REST services for intra node communication, in liu of event or message.
+	Uses in memory DB for simplicity.

 ### Built With
 * []()
 * []()
 * []()